 Galvannealed and galvanized steels start out similarly.
 They are both dipped into a hot zinc bath (approximately 850° F), so the zinc bonds to the metal's surface.
 This coating increases the steel's durability and protects against corrosion.

-It's the introduction of a secondary process that determines how they differ.
+It's the introduction of a secondary process that determines how they differ after the roll forming process.

 Galvanized steel receives the benefits mentioned above, as well as a unique appearance.
 The visual result of galvanization is a shiny, spangled surface, characterized by mottled light and dark gray patches.